 With RST, sew the #3 and #4 strips together along the long edge.

 Straighten one short side by aligning a line on your ruler with the seamline of the strip set (white arrow).
 Trim away a sliver with your cutter.

 Now subcut this stripset into 10 units equal to the width indicated in the chart below.

 Stitch the pairs together, RST.
 Pin if needed for a good match in the centers.
 Press with the SA either to one side, open or twirled.

-Arrange your pieced units as shown below.
+Arrange your pieced units into the Wagon Tracks design shown below.
 All the four patches are laid out with a dark square in the upper right corner.